Roots of random polynomials whose coefficients have logarithmic tails: Introduction and statement of results

-where the infimum is taken over the set of all concave functions $f:[0,1]\to [0,\infty)$ satisfying $f(U_k)\geq V_k$ for all $k\in \N$.
-From a constructive viewpoint, the least concave majorant $\CCC_{\rho}$ may be defined as follows.
-Let $(X_0,Y_0)$ be the a.s.\ unique atom of $\rho$ having a maximal second coordinate $Y_0$ among all atoms of $\rho$.
-Consider a horizontal line passing through $(X_0,Y_0)$.
-Rotate this line around $(X_0,Y_0)$ in a \textit{clock-wise} direction until it hits some atom of $\rho$, denoted by $(X_1,Y_1)$, other than $(X_0,Y_0)$.
-Continue to rotate the line in the clock-wise direction, this time around $(X_1,Y_1)$, until it hits some atom of $\rho$, denoted by $(X_2,Y_2)$, other than $(X_1,Y_1)$.
+this time around $(X_1,Y_1)$, until it hits some atom of $\rho$, denoted by $(X_2,Y_2)$, other than $(X_1,Y_1)$.
 Continue to rotate the line around $(X_2,Y_2)$, and so on.
 The procedure is terminated if at some time the line hits the point $(1,0)$.
-(As we will see later, this happens a.s.\ if and only if $\alpha\in (0,1)$).
+[As we will see later, this happens a.s. if and only if $\alpha\in(0,1)$.]
 Otherwise, the procedure is repeated indefinitely.
-Analogously, we can start with a horizontal line passing through $(X_0,Y_0)$ and rotate it in an \textit{anti-clockwise} direction obtaining a sequence of points $(X_{-1},Y_{-1}), (X_{-2},Y_{-2}),\ldots$.
+Analogously, we can start with a horizontal line passing through $(X_0,Y_0)$ and rotate it in an \textit {anti-clockwise} direction obtaining a sequence of points $(X_{-1},Y_{-1}), (X_{-2},Y_{-2}),\ldots\,$.
 The sequence may eventually terminate at $(0,0)$.
-(We will see that this happens a.s.\ if and only if $\alpha\in (0,1)$).
+[We will see that this happens a.s. if and only if $\alpha\in(0,1)$.]
 Now, join any point $(X_k,Y_k)$ to the next point $(X_{k+1},Y_{k+1})$ by a line segment.
 The polygonal path constructed in this way is the graph of the majorant $\CCC_{\rho}$.
-The points $(X_k,Y_k)$ are called the \textit{vertices} of the majorant, the intervals $[X_k,X_{k+1}]$ are called the \textit{linearity intervals} of the majorant.
-The least concave majorant $\CCC_{\rho}$ is thus a piecewise linear function with at most countably many linearity intervals.
+The points $(X_k,Y_k)$ are called the \textit{vertices} of the majorant, the intervals $[X_k,X_{k+1}]$ are called the \textit {linearity intervals} of the majorant.
+The least concave majorant $\CCC _{\rho}$ is thus a piecewise linear function with at most countably many linearity intervals.
 We write $\CCC_{\rho}$ in the form

-The limiting random probability measure $\Pi_{\alpha}$ in Theorem~\ref{theo:complex} can be constructed as follows.
-For $r>0$ let $\Lambda_r$ be the length measure (normalized to have total mass $1$) on the circle $\{z\in\C: |z|=r\}$.
-Then,
+The limiting random probability measure $\Pi_{\alpha}$ in Theorem \ref{theocomplex} can be constructed as follows.
+For $r>0$ let $\Lambda_r$ be the length measure (normalized to have total mass~$1$) on the circle $\{z\in\C\dvtx|z|=r\}$.
+Then

 where the (finite or infinite) sum is taken over all linearity intervals $[X_k,X_{k+1}]$ of the majorant $\CCC_{\rho}$.
-Thus, Theorem~\ref{theo:complex} states that the roots of $G_n$ asymptotically concentrate on random circles which correspond to the linearity intervals of the majorant.
+Thus Theorem~\ref{theocomplex} states that the roots of $G_n$ asymptotically concentrate on random circles which correspond to the linearity intervals of the majorant.
 The radii of these random circles are $\exp({R_k})$, where the $R_k$'s are the negatives of the slopes of the majorant.
 The proportion of roots on any circle is the length of the corresponding linearity interval.